mfncooper/mockery/README.md

 The available options are:

+* _useCleanCache_ determines whether a temporary module cache should be used while Mockery is enabled.
+See [Controlling the module cache](#controlling-the-module-cache) below.
+[Default: false]
 * _warnOnReplace_ determines whether or not warnings are issued when a mock or substitute is replaced without being first deregistered.
 This has the same effect as the `warnOnReplace` function.
 [Default: true]